Louis V. Gerstner, Jr., Chairman

 Ms. Carpenter graduated summa cum laude from Princeton University and has an MBA from Harvard Business School.

-Her first novel, Eleven Days (Knopf 2013), was about American special operations forces and she is working on a second book about the intelligence community.
+Her first novel, Eleven Days (Knopf 2013), is about American special operations forces, and her second novel, Red, White, Blue (Penguin Random House 2018), is about the intelligence community.
 Her 2003 Harvard University commencement speech, “Auden and the Little Things,” addressed the importance of poetry in wartime.

 Ms. Horbach is a Global Partner and Managing Director at The Carlyle Group where she serves as the Head of the Consumer and Retail group.
 She is involved in all of Carlyle’s consumer investments and currently serves on the Board of Directors of Acosta Sales & Marketing, CVC, Dunkin’ Brands, NBTY, and Vogue International.
 Ms. Horbach serves as Chair of the Stanford University Graduate School of Business Advisory Council and is a Trustee at Rockefeller University.

 Prior to joining Carlyle in 2005, Ms. Horbach served as a General Partner at Forstmann Little, a private investment firm.
 She received an MBA from the Stanford University Graduate School of Business and a Bachelor of Arts from Wellesley College, where she graduated Phi Beta Kappa.

 Mr. Litow is Vice President of Corporate Citizenship & Corporate Affairs at IBM and President of IBM’s Foundation.
 Mr. Litow and IBM have won many awards due to Mr. Litow’s work, primarily for efforts to improve education.